 If you've just gotten the news that quality renters will be moving on, it's only natural that you want to fill the upcoming vacancy with new renters who will be just as pleasurable to have in your apartment complex.
-The best way to do this is by screening all applicants, meeting renters in person, and asking questions that give you insight into how the applicants will be if accepted as renters.
+If you do not have a dedicated property manager to handle this, the best way to do this is by screening all applicants, meeting with prospective renters in person, and asking questions that give you insight into how the applicants will be if accepted as renters.
 Use these five questions to find the best-qualified tenants in your applicant pool.

 Why are you changing apartments?

-Be on the lookout for answers that could raise a red flag: e.g., anyone who mentions fighting with a landlord or other tenants, getting evicted, being asked to leave an apartment, not having the lease renewed, or being unable to afford a rent increase.
+Be on the lookout for answers that could raise a red flag: e.g., anyone who mentions fighting with a landlord or other tenants, getting evicted, being asked to leave an apartment, not paying rent on time, not having the lease renewed, or being unable to afford a rent increase.

 Do you have references from your landlord and employer?